The Siege of Aquileia

-The drama

 Home had become well-known for his 1756 play Douglas and as a consequence moved to London to pursue a dramatic career.
-The Siege of Aquileia was his third play and was produced at the Theatre Royal, Drury Lane between 21 February and 10 March, 1760.
+The Siege of Aquileia was his third play and was produced at the Theatre Royal, Drury Lane between 21 February and 10 March 1760.
 The last evening was a royal command performance attended by the then Prince of Wales.

 The original cast included David Garrick as Aemilius, Consul of Rome and Governor of Aquileia; Charles Holland and "Mr Austin" as his sons Titus and Paulus; and Susannah Cibber as Cornelia, the wife of Aemilius.
 Other parts were played by Astley Bransby (Dumnorix); Thomas Davies (Varus); John Hayman Packer (Lucius); and Henry Scrase (Gartha).

 The action of the play revolves around the tragic theme "of public duty in conflict with domestic loyalty" in a plot borrowed not so much from the actual history of the 3rd century siege of Aquileia as from incidents during the 1333 siege of Berwick.
 As such it resembles Edward Jerningam's The Siege of Berwick of 1793, which was based on the same historical account.

+Plot

 In Home's play, the governor of Aquileia is Aemilius, whose son Titus makes a diversionary attack against the besieging army.
 As Titus is on the point of being overwhelmed, his brother Paulus comes to the rescue, but both are captured, much to the distress of their mother Cordelia.
 The enemy commander, the usurping emperor Maximin, then threatens to execute the brothers unless their father surrenders, which Aemilius refuses to do despite Cordelia's pleas.
 Now the enemy messenger reveals himself as Varus, an old friend of Cordelia's, who promises to do what he can to preserve the lives of her sons.
 Later Varus returns with the terms that they will be spared if Aemilius will give the city up within three days; meanwhile Varus plans to engineer a mutiny among the besiegers.
 Now Titus is sent to persuade his father to give in, but cannot gain a hearing until he makes it plain that he opposes any such capitulation.
 When Varus's plot is discovered he is executed, but the troops under his command join those of Aemilius against Maximin, who is killed.
 Cordelia has at first taken the death of Varus for that of a son, but her relief is short-lived as Paulus enters with the mortally wounded Titus.
 Finally both parents agree in acknowledging with dignity their "mingled state of triumph, and of sorrow".